diodeface/ToasterBlaster/README.md

 ## Bluetooth gamepad setup
 - [config.h](src/config.h) contains configuration constants including gamepad selection.
 - Uncomment your gamepad of choice.
 Only one type of gamepad can be enabled at a time.
 After making changes, reupload to your microcontroller.
-- To connect MOCUTE 052f gamepad, hold B and power button, the gamepad should turn on with a flashing LED.
+- To connect MOCUTE 052f gamepad, hold B and power button.
+The gamepad should turn on with a flashing LED.
 Flip the KEY/GAME switch to GAME position.
 Power up your microcontroller and check the heads up display, the gamepad name being displayed next to BT means the gamepad is connected successfully.
-- To connect Xbox Wireless gamepad, turn it on by holding down xbox button, until it starts blinking.
-Enable pairing mode by hold the sync button for two seconds.
+- To connect Xbox Wireless gamepad, turn it on by holding down the xbox button until it starts blinking.
+Enable pairing mode by the holding sync button for two seconds.
 The blinking should now be faster.
 Power up your microcontroller and check the heads up display, the gamepad name being displayed next to BT means the gamepad is connected successfully.
 - If you face connection issues, try erasing flash as described in software setup.

 ## Gamepad button mapping